-As president and CEO, Judy Belk leads The California Wellness Foundation in pursuing its mission to protect and improve the health and wellness of the people of California, with a core belief that access to quality health care is a human right.
+Judy Belk is president and CEO of The California Wellness Foundation as well as a board member on its board of directors.
+Belk leads the foundation in pursuing its mission to protect and improve the health and wellness of the people of California, with a core belief that access to quality health care is a human right.
+Belk is also a board member on the Cal Wellness board of directors.
 Cal Wellness began grantmaking in 1992 when Health Net, one of California’s largest health care and insurance providers, converted from nonprofit to for-profit status, establishing one of the largest “health care conversion” foundations at the time.
 Today, the foundation’s assets are more than $900 million, and it awards approximately $35 million in grants annually to support access to health care, quality education, good jobs, healthy environments and safe neighborhoods.
 Cal Wellness is known nationally for its funding of violence prevention efforts and for a leading role in preventing gun violence.

 In her role as CEO, Belk uses her vision and her voice to help Cal Wellness “level the playing field” and fulfill the vision of functioning as a social justice public health funder.
 Since her appointment in April 2014, Belk has focused on strengthening several key areas of foundation operations and worked with board and staff to develop the organization into a more accessible and vocal grantmaking institution.
 She championed the addition of two initiatives to the foundation’s grantmaking that will invest $13 million in health issues that disproportionately impact women of color and the implementation of a mission-related investing strategy to leverage more of the foundation’s financial resources.
 With the full support of the foundation’s board of directors, she works to integrate Cal Wellness’ commitment to diversity, equity and inclusion into every aspect of the foundation’s operations.